agpierson/academic-site/content/home/popularization.md

 # A Recent and Upcoming Talks section created with the Pages widget.
 # This section displays recent talks from `content/talk/`.

-widget = "portfolio"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear.